Elizabeth de Burgh, Queen of Scots

 de Burgh Arms; Credit – By Sodacan – Own work, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=27269486

-Elizabeth and Robert married at Writtle, near Chelmsford, Essex, England in 1302 when Elizabeth would have been about 18-years-old and Robert would have been about 28-years-old.
+Elizabeth and Robert married at Writtle, near Chelmsford, Essex, England in 1302 when Elizabeth was about 18 years-old and Robert was about 28 years-old.
 This was the second marriage for Robert.
 His first wife Isabella of Mar died soon after giving birth to a daughter named Marjorie Bruce on December 12, 1296.
 Marjorie married Walter Stewart, 6th High Steward of Scotland.
 It was Marjorie’s son who succeeded to the Scots throne as King Robert II, the first monarch of the House of Stewart, after the death of Elizabeth and Robert the Bruce’s childless son King David II.

 Robert the Bruce and Elizabeth de Burgh from Seton Armorial in the Nation Library of Scotland (MS Acc.
 9309); Credit – Wikipedia